Visit the incredible UNESCO-listed city in Tuscany, Italy – read on for an easy one day Siena itinerary!

 Siena is a stunning city in the heart of Tuscany that has preserved its medieval charm and architecture.
 Though many return visitors to Italy opt to stay a few nights in the historic centre of Siena, it is easy to visit Siena as a day trip from its Tuscan neighbour, Florence.

 Siena is unique in that it was developed across three hills with three streets that form a “Y” shape and meet in a valley that is now the main city square, the Piazza del Campo.
 At the center of the piazza is the Torre del Mangia, a fortress tower that offers sweeping views across Siena.
 If you’ve traveled around the city of Florence and visited Brunelleschi’s Dome, venture a little further into Tuscany and explore Siena!
+Read on for what not to miss if you only have a day in Siena.

 Read this first: First time to Italy?
 Click here for 14 things you should know before your first trip to Italy!